EclipseCard/.github/profile/README.md

 # Eclipse

-Eclipse is a FinTech startup building a next-generation platform for credit card optimization and recommendation.
+Our mission is to make credit cards easy to understand, use, and manage - for everyone.
 Learn more about us at [eclipsecard.net](https://eclipsecard.net).

 The Eclipse App is now available to download for free on the [App Store](https://apps.apple.com/app/eclipse-cashback-and-rewards/id6444634565)! 🎉